sphereless/DemoCodeV2/README.md

 # DemoCodeV2

+Selected set of classes used in Sphereless-WebApp.

+1. Phenotype computer for GTO optimisation
-New Matrix- and Vector-operation classes, for seamless mathematical operations.
+2. New Matrix- and Vector-operation classes, for seamless mathematical operations.

 Matrix-class now inherits from Vector-class, for continuous (!) memory-allocation.
 Performance!